Australia signs two more COVID-19 vaccine deals | Health

 Australia signs two more COVID-19 vaccine deals

-Australia signed two deals on Thursday to buy 40 million doses of COVID-19 vaccines from Novavax and 10 million from Pfizer and BioNTech as the country's virus hot spot reported zero cases for the sixth straight day.
-Thursday's agreements follow deals in September worth A$1.7 billion ($1.22 billion) with AstraZeneca and CSL Ltd for a total of nearly 85 million vaccine doses.
-The deals with Novax, Pfizer and BioNTech are worth about A$1.5 billion.
+But seeking to maximise access to potential vaccines, Australia said on Thursday it had also agreed to purchase two other inoculations.
+Australia would buy 40 million doses from Novavax and 10 million from Pfizer and BioNTech, Morrison said.

-Federal Health Minister Greg Hunt said the government was on track to roll out the coronavirus vaccines in the country from March next year.
-"That gives us the potential to make sure that every Australian has access to a vaccine during the course of 2021," Hunt told Sky News on Thursday.
+"We aren’t putting all our eggs in one basket," Morrison told reporters in Sydney.
+The deals with Novavax, Pfizer and BioNTech are worth about A$1.5 billion.

 The Pfizer-BioNTech vaccine along with AstraZeneca's and Novavax's are among the leading candidates in the race to be the first to get regulatory approval in the United States and Europe.
-Australia has been reporting new daily coronavirus cases in single digits in recent days after effectively stamping out a second wave of outbreak in the second most populous state of Victoria.
+Should trials prove successful, Australia expects to receive the first batches of the AstraZeneca vaccine in early 2021.

-Victoria's run of no cases for almost a week prompted the country's most populous state of New South Wales (NSW) to reopen its border from Nov.
-23. Qantas Airways said it would operate thousands of flights from Melbourne and regional Victoria to NSW during the summer after authorities eased regional border restrictions.
+Health Minister Greg Hunt said should all go to plan, vaccinations would begin in March.
+"The goal and the expectation is that Australians who sought vaccination will be vaccinated within 2021,” Hunt said.

-Australia has reported just over 27,600 cases, including 907 deaths, far less than most other developed countries.
-Victoria accounts for more than 73% of the national cases and 90% of deaths. ($1 = 1.3916 Australian dollars)
+Australia has reported just over 27,600 coronavirus cases and 907 deaths, far fewer than most other developed countries thanks to extensive testing, contact tracing and lockdowns.
+Case numbers have slowed to fewer than 10 each day, allowing states and territories to relax social-distancing restrictions.

 - READ MORE ON: